Renkinjitsu/YAGBC2A/README.md

 Yet Another Gameboy Classic/Color Assembler (YAGBC2A) is yet another Nintendo Gameboy compiling tool-chain (assembler + linker) that is made with educational (self teaching) intention.
 It is made public for others to learn and improve oneself.

-This project is published under the <TBD> license.

 ## License

 This project is licensed under GPL v3.